kavia-common/cryptotrack-pro-7948-7957/cryptocurrency_tracker_frontend/README.md

 - Search and sort: search by name or symbol (e.g., eth).
 Click the small sort icon in table headers “Price,” “24h,” and “Market Cap” to toggle the sort key and direction.
 - Pagination: change the page size via the selector and navigate with Prev/Next.
 The range label shows which rows you are viewing.
 - Portfolio: enter symbol, quantity, and buy price.
 Matching coin info is autofilled from cached markets when available.
 Data is stored in localStorage.
 - Alerts: create “above/below” alerts.
-Alerts are checked against live snapshots while the Alerts page is open.
+Alerts are checked against live snapshots while the page is open.
 - Clear cache: reload the page to naturally clear in-memory cache; session-based TTL cleanup runs periodically and on reload.

-## Environment Variables
+## Environment Variables (optional)

 CoinGecko is public and works out of the box with defaults.
 In corporate networks or when using a proxy/gateway, you can override the base URL and optionally pass an API key header.

-Supported variables (CoinGecko):
+Supported variables:
 - REACT_APP_COINGECKO_BASE_URL: defaults to https://api.coingecko.com/api/v3
 - REACT_APP_COINGECKO_API_KEY: if set, will be sent as header x-cg-pro-api-key

-Jira integration (optional; enables Jira Burndown page):
-- REACT_APP_JIRA_SITE_DOMAIN: your Jira Cloud domain (e.g., your-company.atlassian.net)
-- REACT_APP_JIRA_PROJECT_KEY: default project key (e.g., CRYPTO)
-- REACT_APP_JIRA_EMAIL: Jira account email used to generate API token
-- REACT_APP_JIRA_API_TOKEN: Jira API token from https://id.atlassian.com/manage-profile/security/api-tokens

 How to set:
-- Copy .env.example to .env in the project root (same folder as package.json).
+- Create a .env file in the project root (same folder as package.json).
-- Fill in the Jira variables.
+- Add lines such as:
+  - REACT_APP_COINGECKO_BASE_URL=https://api.coingecko.com/api/v3
+  - REACT_APP_COINGECKO_API_KEY=your_key_if_required
+- Restart the dev server after changing .env.
 Never commit real secrets.
-- Restart the dev server after changing .env.

-Development proxy for Jira (avoids CORS):
-- We ship src/setupProxy.js (Create React App) to proxy /jira/* to https://{REACT_APP_JIRA_SITE_DOMAIN}/* and inject Basic Auth on the server-side.
-- The frontend calls /jira/rest/... during development, so browser CORS is avoided and secrets are not present in JS requests.
-- Ensure .env has all Jira vars set.
-Then run `npm start`.
-If you change .env, restart the dev server.

-Diagnostics & troubleshooting:
-- Open Integrations > Jira > Jira Burndown.
-Toggle "Show Diagnostics".
-- The panel shows which env vars are present (boolean), whether proxy mode is active, and a health check via /rest/api/3/myself.
-- Common issues:
-  - CORS or "Failed to fetch": Ensure proxy is enabled (development only) and .env is filled.
-Restart `npm start`.
-  - 401/403: Verify REACT_APP_JIRA_EMAIL and REACT_APP_JIRA_API_TOKEN are correct and belong to an account with API access.
-  - Board list empty: Confirm project key exists and has a Scrum board.
-We query /rest/agile/1.0/board?projectKeyOrId={key}.
-  - No active sprint: Start a sprint on the board or select a different sprint when available.
-  - 400 "The board does not support sprints": This typically occurs if you selected a Kanban board.
-The app now:
-    - Filters boards to Scrum by default (toggle "Show all boards" to include Kanban).
-    - Shows a banner and disables Sprint selection when a Kanban board is chosen.
-    - Offers a "Sprintless mode" that computes a burndown by remaining issue count over a chosen date range (labelled clearly as Sprintless by issue count).

-Security note:
-- This app is frontend-only; using Jira credentials from the browser is not secure for production.
-- We strongly recommend adding a backend proxy to store secrets server-side and forward Jira requests.
-- The UI shows a warning when running without a backend; a demo mode is available to preview the burndown page.

-Code references:
+Code reference:
-- src/utils/api.js reads CoinGecko env vars.
+- src/utils/api.js reads REACT_APP_COINGECKO_BASE_URL and REACT_APP_COINGECKO_API_KEY and builds the request headers accordingly.
-- src/client/jiraClient.js reads Jira env vars and prefers the /jira proxy during development; it also provides a mock fallback when env vars are missing.
-- src/utils/burndown.js computes daily remaining vs ideal lines for the sprint duration; the Jira page includes a sprintless count-based fallback.
-- src/pages/JiraBurndown.js renders the Jira burndown chart and issues table, includes a diagnostics panel, Scrum filter / Kanban banner, and Sprintless mode.

 ## Project Structure